 Company Overview: Assurant

 Founded in 1969, Assurant branched out into the health industry in the early 1980's.
 It is based in New York, with offices in four states, as well as in several countries abroad.
 Assurant covers over a million citizens in the US and is represented by over 200,000 agents nationwide.
 They are known for pioneering the Health Savings Account in the late 20th century.
-Assurant is an A.M.
-Best “A” (Excellent) rated insurer.
+Click Here for Contracting.

 Company Overview: Humana

 Everybody recognizes Humana as one of the leading providers of insurance in the United States.
 It was established in Kentucky in 1961 and went on to become the largest health benefit businesses with approximately 6.5 million members.
 Humana is predominantly centered around the eastern states with a predicted expansion to dominate the entire United States by 2020.
-They carry a comprehensive variety of plans and were awarded an “A-” (Excellent) rating by A.M.
-Best.
+They carry a comprehensive variety of plans and were awarded.

 Different Rules, Different Rates